 Therefore, the search results can also be further filtered, via their size and color.
 This option is available from the results page, under the drop down menu.

 Google Reverse Image Search: How to Use

-Google’s Reverse Image Search (GRIS) allows you to search with images rather than text.
-This tool can be used in a number of ways:
+Google understands that not everything can be put in words so the implemented the Google Reverse Image Search (GRIS) which allows you to search with images rather than text.
+This tool can be used multiple ways here are some: